 To brainstorm using symbology, shuffle the deck and draw a card at random.
 Put aside any knowledge you have of the card’s traditional meaning.
 Look very closely at the card – what can you see?
-Write down every element of the picture, and next to that element write down what the symbology of this means to you.
-If you see a rabbit, do you think of spring or out of control expansion?
-If you see rain, do you think of misery and sadness or do you think of cleansing and refreshing?
-If there is a building, does it seem mystical, authoritarian or welcoming?
+Write down every element of the picture, and next to that element, write down what the symbology means to you.
+Do you think of spring or out-of-control expansion if you see a rabbit?
+Do you think of misery and sadness if you see rain, or do you think of cleansing and refreshing?
+If there is a building, does it seem mystical, authoritarian, or welcoming?

 If you want help with symbology, you could use a dictionary of symbols, but the most important thing is what each symbol means to you, not what it’s “supposed” to mean.
 Once you have your list of symbols and meanings, try to apply these to your problem or idea.
 Draw another couple of cards if necessary, and repeat.

 To use this method, draw three cards from your shuffled deck.
 Again, put aside any knowledge of their meanings.
 Look carefully at the first card.
 Who is this, or what is happening?
 What happened just before this point in time?
 What might happen next?
 Where is this person going, what are they thinking, what problems are they facing?

 Look at the second card.
 Can you move the story of the first card on with the second one?
 Then, make a link between them, however tenuous, and repeat for the third card.
 In the end, you will have told a (possibly very weird) short story – however odd it might seem, can you use anything from this story to apply to your problem or idea?